ricardo-perello/account-abstraction/README.md

 A complete implementation of Ethereum Account Abstraction (ERC-4337) featuring a Rust client and Solidity smart contracts.

-## 🚀 **Status: Production Ready**

-All critical components have been implemented and tested.
-The client is ready for production use with real networks.

 ## 📁 **Repository Structure**